lzgabel/zdb/README.md

 ##### Limit

-You can limit the printed log via the options `--to` and `--from`.
+The options `--to` and `--from` allow you to limit the printed log.

-If you want to skip the first records or X positions you can use `zdb log print --path=<pathToPartition> --from X` whereas X must be a long.
+If you want to skip the first records or X positions, you can use `zdb log print --path=<pathToPartition> --from X` whereas X must be a long.

-For defining a limit of the print (like until which position the log should be printed) you can use `--to` like this `zdb log print --path=<pathToPartition> --to X` whereas X must be a long.
+For defining a limit of the print (like until which position the log should be printed), you can use `--to` like this `zdb log print --path=<pathToPartition> --to X` whereas X must be a long.

 ##### Filter

-An interesting use case is to print only certain records, for example for only specific process instances.
+An interesting use case is printing only certain records, for example, for specific process instances.

 You can filter the printed log via: `--instanceKey`